tobyhodges/building-communities/blogpost-AK.md

 #### moving from a top down to a decentralised model.

-It is not news to anyone that one of the most challenging aspects of sustaining community is enlisting contributions, mainly in the form of contributions.
-Challenges to peoples time and the need for support and encouragement and non trivial work is required to foster welcoming inclusive envrironments, key to motivating participation.
+We were all in agreement that one of the most challenging aspects of sustaining community is enlisting contributions.
+Challenges to peoples time and the non trivial work providing support and encouragement required to foster welcoming inclusive envrironments pose challenges to motivating participation.

 To a certain extent, dedicated seed staff will likely continue to be an important determinant on the probability a community building initiative succeeds.
-But making the most of the available tools and practices we've been discussing (automation, open, reusable materials, good communication channels) can really aid decentralisation.
-But to sustain momentum, mechanisms to empower and recruit leaders are required.
+While making the most of the available tools and practices we've been discussing (automation, open, reusable materials, good communication channels) can really aid decentralisation, to sustain momentum, mechanisms to empower and recruit grassroots leadership is required.

 #### lack of funding & recognition.

-Something I found really interesting was that both (Toby) EMBL and (Tobias) DLR had not realised how far ahead their intitiaves were in the areas they were leading.
+Something I found really interesting was that both (Toby) EMBL and (Tobias) DLR had not realised how far ahead the intitiaves they represented were in the areas they were leading.
 Tobias said he just saw it as part of his job and assumed everyone did the same.
 To me, this reflects how many such activities are often undervalued.
-As such, where they're supported, there's not the tendendency to shout about it and when they're not, no one sees a problem leading to difficulties attracting funding.
+Where they're supported, there's not the tendendency to shout about it and when they're not, no one sees a problem leading to difficulties attracting funding.

 RSE UK, RSE de and what is slowly but surely developing into an international initiative (RSE Int) have definitely been a big driver of raising awareness.
 Our experiences here it Sheffield with having 2 of the first EPSRC fellows has made the benefits of such funding and recognition tangible and easier to promote in time.
 But there is a long way to go before this becomes widespread throughout research institutions so, until then this will likely be a continuing battle.

 #### Measuring success.

-Time and again, and related to why these skills aren't appreciated, we find it difficult to measure and promote the effect of community and capacity building efforts in computational research skills.
-They can be hard to link to publications.
+Time and again, and related to why these activities aren't appreciated, we find it difficult to measure and promote the effect of community and capacity building efforts in computational research skills as they can be hard to link to publications.
 A particular difficulty raised by the DLR team is how to measure improvements in the **quality** of software researchers produce.
 Ultimately, this is what determines whether research software is more dependable and indeed more reusable.

-Equally, as Ḱevin Ottens rightly said during the Desktop Summit 2011 in Berlin: "Community building is family and friendship building."
+Equally, quoting Ḱevin Ottens at the Desktop Summit 2011 in Berlin:
+> "Community building is family and friendship building."

 How do we actually measure this?
 How do we judge whether a community building project has been successful in the context of a proposal/call?
-Such difficulty in measuring success feeds into to funding challenges.
+Such difficulty in measuring success also feeds into to funding challenges.

 ## Future